Selfridges London

 It’s not just a store, it’s a day out!
 Whether you’re shopping seriously or just window-shopping, Selfridges makes it feel special.
 Definitely worth a visit if you're in London.

-ANJALI G - a week ago
+ANJALI G - 3 months ago

 Directions